The Dana Carvey Show: Format

 Additional post-produced bumper material was often featured between sketches.
 One such example, Discovery Channel After Dark, featured an edited montage of wild animals mating, and performing other actions that would be considered obscene if shown being done by their human counterparts.
 This was a parody of adult-based, late-night cable programming.

 An animated sketch that first appeared on the show, The Ambiguously Gay Duo, featuring the voices of Stephen Colbert and Steve Carell, became well known on SNL after Carvey's show was canceled.
 Additionally, a sketch used in the unaired eighth episode about Tom Brokaw prerecording the announcement of Gerald Ford's death was used verbatim when Carvey hosted Saturday Night Live on October 26, 1996.

 History

-When The Dana Carvey Show first appeared, it was greeted with above average reviews and a lukewarm response from the audience.
+When The Dana Carvey Show first appeared, it was greeted with above average reviews and decent Nielsen ratings.
 Despite the fact that ABC only aired seven episodes of the series, it has maintained a small but loyal following.
 The first six episodes that aired were officially titled based on the presenting sponsor of the show: